Tinker Don’t Talk

 Brian couldn’t find pants that fit.
 He did some lean research and found that a lot of other guys have the same problem.
 He made pants that did.
 While many people like me were talking about starting companies we never started, Brian sold some $30,000 worth of pants to our classmates.

 While Brian was too busy selling his pants to take any meetings, I was still talking about an idea I had called Readeo.
+I was a wantrepreneur.

 In fact, I was talking about it for months and months and months, and yet I never actually made a product.
 Readeo was going to be an amazing discovery platform for great reading and writing.
 It never got off the ground because I never did anything entrepreneurial about Readeo.
 I wrote a business plan and failed miserably at recruiting a technical cofounder.
 I got way more feedback than I needed relative to what I had, which was nothing.
+I never built a prototype.

 Luckily in spite of my ineptitude, it now exists.
 Six years later, someone made it.
 And they made it better than I could ever have conceived.